 Knowing your freight costs is essential for correct pricing and avoiding operational losses.
 You might be paying more for freight, given the downward pressure on prices experienced in the freight industry earlier this year and the ongoing uncertainty and volatility in the market.

 Calculating your total freight costs by the number of units you’ve shipped per period will give you an accurate reflection of how well you are managing these costs.
-This metric can be calculated per mode (rail, sea, truckload, less-than-truckload, small package, air freight, intermodal, etc.).
+This supply chain KPI metric can be calculated per mode (rail, sea, truckload, less-than-truckload, small package, air freight, intermodal, etc.).

 Getting an overview of your spending across modes can be essential to the survival of your business.
 It will also give you insight into untapped opportunities.

-Perfect order delivery rate is an “outward-facing” KPI, meaning that you can leverage it as a serious selling point to your customers.
-This metric is expressed as a percentage of perfect orders you delivered out of the total number of orders delivered.
+Perfect order delivery rate is an “outward-facing” KPI.
+This means that you can leverage it as a serious selling point to your customers.
+This supply chain metric is expressed as a percentage of perfect orders you delivered out of the total number of orders delivered.
 Your company can set its own measurable criteria to determine what constitutes a perfect order.

-Note that you can only hit your targets on this KPI if you are tracking correctly on all of your other KPIs.
+Note that you can only hit your targets on this KPI if you are tracking correctly on all of your other supply chain KPIs.

 In any logistics supply chain, your company wears two hats.
 We have written this article from the point of view of your company being the supplier.
 But you, too, have suppliers that you rely on.
-If you succeed in achieving your supply chain KPIs, then your suppliers have to be at least as efficient as you are.
+If you succeed in achieving your supply chain key performance indicators, then your suppliers have to be at least as efficient as you are.

 In other words, OTIF applies to your suppliers, as well.
-Particularly if you supply your markets with a specific, select range of products, then you might want to consider including an inventory management agreement with your key suppliers.
+Particularly if you supply your markets with a specific, select range of products.
+If that’s the case then you might want to consider including an inventory management agreement with your key suppliers.
 Such agreements typically include quantities and schedules for key SKUs.

 Top KPIs for supply chain management will differ from one company to another.
-To determine the KPIs that make the most sense for your business, it’s important to undertake a strategic planning process that involves all supply chain departments.
+To determine the KPIs that make the most sense for your business, it’s important to undertake a strategic planning process.
+To brainstorm and strategize effectively, this planning process should involve all supply chain departments.
 Brainstorming and benchmarking are the first steps in agreeing on your KPIs, after which point you can set appropriate targets.

-To learn more the supply chain visibility solutions that can help you achieve your KPIs, don’t hesitate to contact us.
+To learn more about FourKites’ supply chain visibility solutions that can help you achieve your supply chain KPIs, don’t hesitate to contact us.